Accelerated Software Development

 Best Project Fit AI-driven apps, data platforms, scientific computing, complex backends.
 CMS-based sites, e-commerce, MVPs, APIs for web/mobile frontends.
 Context-dependent.
 See the decision framework below.

-Where Python Excels (and Where It Doesn't)
+Where Python Excels (and Where It Doesn't)?

 Python's superpower is versatility.
 For a U.S. startup aiming to infuse AI into its core product, Python isn't just a good choice—it's often the only viable choice.
 Its extensive library support extends beyond AI to data analysis (Pandas), web scraping (Beautiful Soup), and automation.
 Frameworks like Django provide a "batteries-included" experience for building secure, maintainable web applications rapidly, which is perfect for launching a complex MVP under tight deadlines.